 · El día que Louis Van Gaal dijo que los extremos ya no van más (Tiempo Argentino)

 A reflection of this was the image of the coach in the celebration of the title: he wore Josué Mauricio Quiñónez shirt, a player from the club’s youth team who died after a shooting in May 2019.
 Surrounded by his inner circle (Martín Anselmi and Felipe Sánchez Mateos as assistants together with Fran Trujillo as physical trainer) Josué is known for his passion, dedication and ability to manage the personality of veterans and young people, many of them from the high performance center where they are also formed as persons

 Ramírez, the only Canarian coach to achieve an international title after Luis Molowny at Real Madrid, was nominated for best coach of Conmebol in 2019 along with Marcelo Gallardo (River Plate) and Jorge Jesús, Flamengo.
 In fact, they played the South American Recopa against the Brazilian team that had won the Libertadores Cup, although they could not lift the trophy in Maracana after the 2-2 first leg in Ecuador.

-In 2021 he began a new and ambitious stage in his career, committing himself to Sports Club Internacional (Porto Alegre) as a coach.
+In 2021 he began a new and ambitious stage in his career, committing himself to Charlotte FC after a short experience at SC Internacional Porto Alegre as a coach.
 His professional challenge couples with a leap in his digital identity.
 Guided by Imagosport, the Spanish coach launches an official website and various social media profiles.